SUBSCRIBE BY EMAIL

 But they don’t need to prepare the dish from start to finish.

-Instead could they fetch the vegetables, wash it and once it has been chopped, transfer it into the wok or frying pan for you?
+Instead, could they fetch the vegetables, wash them and once it has been chopped, transfer them into the wok or frying pan for you?

 Give them just the fun jobs in the kitchen.

 This helps them associate fun and happy memories with these foods.